SnowHeight/SnowHeight/README.md

 Handy App requirements:
-1.Read data from the SD Card in the weather station & view of the data (check if the sensors are ok) 2.Read the EEPROM of the Controller via Bluetooth (change Meta-Data via the App, height of the station - mandatory for measurement of the snow height, duration between ultrasonic, duration between laser measurement, Duration between Laserbewegung und Lasermessung, Matrix für die Lasermessung als zweidimensionaler Array)
+1.Read data from the SD Card in the weather station & view of the data (check if the sensors are ok) 2.Read the EEPROM of the Controller via Bluetooth (change Meta-Data via the App, height of the station - mandatory for measurement of the snow height, duration between ultrasonic, duration between laser measurement, Duration between laser movement und measurement, matrix for the laser measurement as two dimensional array)

 3.Write to the EEPROM (änderungen sollen per app möglich und diese Settings dann draufschreiben)